dp-betalock/DJITelloDrone-YOLOv8/README.md

 3. Click '**Get from VCS**' from the PyCharm welcome screen
 4. Paste the URL and click 'Clone'
 5. After the project is created, you may see a popup that says:
 "**File environment.yml contains project dependencies.
 Would you like to create a conda environment using it?**" Click '**OK**' as this will install the required packages and libraries required for this project and create a new Conda Environment named '**TelloCV_GitHubEnv**'.
+Wait until the processes are complete before moving on.
 6. In PyCharm, look at the bottom right corner and click on '**No interpreter**'.
 To create a new interpreter, click on '**Add New Interpreter**' and then '**Add Local Interpreter**'.
 Then, click on "**Conda Environment**" on the left column and make sure '**Use existing environment**' is selected.
 Find '**TelloCV_GitHubEnv**' in the dropdown menu.
 Finally, click '**OK**'.
-7. Although Python 3.9 should automatically be used, you can verify this by clicking on the interpreter in the bottom right corner, clicking '**Interpreter Settings...'**, and scrolling down until you find the '**python**' package with its version number next to it.
+7. Although Python 3.9 should automatically be selected, you can verify this by clicking on the interpreter in the bottom right corner, clicking '**Interpreter Settings...'**, and scrolling down until you find the '**python**' package with its version number next to it.

 ### Make Script Configurations
 >[!TIP]